sebanc/brunch/README.md

 - Reddit: https://www.reddit.com/r/Brunchbook

 # Install instructions

+**NOTE**: A detailed and beginner friendly guide for dual booting Chrome OS with windows is available [here](https://github.com/sebanc/brunch/wiki/Detailed-installation-instructions-from-Windows)

 You can install ChromeOS on a USB flash drive / SD card (16GB minimum) or as an image on your hard disk for dual booting (14GB of free space needed).